cj1128/protohackers-ts/README.md

 # [Protohackers](https://protohackers.com/) in TypeScript

-Use Bun to run, every server is listening on port 8888.
+Bun + TypeScript, every server is listening on port 8888.

 ## 00 Smoke Test

-a simple TCP Echo Service from RFC 862.
+- a simple TCP Echo Service from RFC 862.

 ## 01 Prime Time